Sugar3201/Forensics/README.md

 # Forensics

- focuses on identifying, acquiring, processing, analysing, and reporting on data stored electronically.
+ Basically focuses on identifying, acquiring, processing, analysing, and reporting on data stored electronically.
  Electronic evidence is a component of almost all criminal activities and digital forensics support is crucial for law enforcement investigations.